AbdullahMSaid/SonicExperiment-Works/README.md

 <img src="https://raw.githubusercontent.com/AbdullahMSaid/SonicExperiment-Works/master/SonicExperiment/Assets.xcassets/cemas.imageset/cemas.jpg" alt="" />

+This was made ontop of code already developed by Thomas Watts of Cornell University.

 (Replace this image with the one for SonicExperiment)

 Sonic Experiment (Insert Stuff from the Slides)